nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 Luckily, the solution is straightforward to implement: we just need to enforce uniqueness at the database level as well as at the model level.
 Our method is to create a database index on the email column, and then require that the index be unique.

-We are adding structure to an existing model, so we need to create a migration directly using the migration generator
+We saw in ["User model" Section](https://nodeontrain.xyz/tuts/user_model/#database-migrations) that generating the User model automatically created a new migration; in the present case, we are adding structure to an existing model, so we need to create a migration directly using the migration generator

 {% highlight bash %}
 ~/sample_app $ sequelize migration:create --name add_index_to_users_email
 Loaded configuration file "config/database.json".